 What was outstanding (and rather pricey) was their toro char siew.
 A belly cut of barbecued pork where the most of it was actually fat - the type that disintegrates in your mouth diffusing its meaty aroma along with the sticky caramelized sweetness from the glaze.
 One must love fat and pork to enjoy this.

-I had no choice but to look back at Kam's in Hong Kong feeling that this local shop is a 'trying to be' rather than an 'is'.
+I had inadvertently looked back at Kam's in Hong Kong feeling that this local shop is a 'trying to be' rather than an 'is'.
 For all the publicity and their unabashed eagerness to exploit the Michelin branding, I had expected better.

 No comments: